autowarefoundation/autoware.universe/simulator/carla_autoware/README.md

 # Tips

 - If you want to edit the sensors configuration used in CARLA, edit `objects.json` located in `carla_autoware/config`.
-- You will also need to edit the `carla_sensor_kit_description` if you change the sensor configuration.
 - Misalignment might occurs during initialization, pressing `init by gnss` button should fix it.